Yuri010/CIR-License/README.md

 ## TL;DR about the license
 You may distribute, modify, etc. (just whatever you want) the content licensed under this license.
 Under the following terms:
-- Non-commercial
+- Distribute non-commercial (can't sell it / make money off of it)
-- Share alike
+- Share alike (just include the same license and make it open-source too)
-- You do not come whining to the creator if something doesn't work how you want it
+- You do not come whining to the creator if something doesn't work how you want it to.